 Expect Turmeric to trade sideways: Angel Commodities

-According to Angel Commodities, Turmeric may trade is expected to trade sideways as demand have been lower this season.
+According to Angel Commodities, Turmeric trade is expected to trade sideways on expectation of technical correction.

 Angel Commodities' report on Turmeric

-NCDEX Turmeric recovers a little yesterday on bargain buying at lower levels.
-Turmeric arrivals in the country is sliding in the last fortnight to 40,014 tonnes (Apr 1-15) compared to 53,762 tonnes during second half of March, as per the Agmarknet data.
+NCDEX Turmeric prices closed flat on Monday due to steady demand in the physical market.
+The trend is little up on lower arrivals and steady increase in demand at lower levels.
+Turmeric arrivals in the country is declining in first 20 days in April to 66,025 tonnes (Apr 1-20) compared to 1,15,768 tonnes during the same period in March, as per the Agmarknet data.

 Outlook

-Turmeric may trade is expected to trade sideways as demand have been lower this season.
-There is anticipation good demand in the physical market as prices have touched lowest this season.
-The upcountry and spot demand is steady and not picking up as expected.
+Turmeric may trade is expected to trade sideways on expectation of technical correction.
+The supplies have been lower and there is some increase in demand may keep the prices supported.

 For all commodities report, click hereDisclaimer: The views and investment tips expressed by investment experts/broking houses/rating agencies on moneycontrol.com are their own, and not that of the website or its management.
 Moneycontrol.com advises users to check with certified experts before taking any investment decisions.